Airbnb streamlines fees as it tilts toward biggest hosts

 The fee change has been communicated to professional hosts but not reported widely.

 Airbnb began with hosts renting out air mattresses in their homes.
 A former Airbnb host acquisition specialist told Reuters “individual hosts are good for PR.”
 But hosts managing hundreds or thousands of properties drive an outsized portion of revenue.
-As of end-September, 10 percent of Airbnb’s hosts were professional managers, and they accounted for 28 percent of nights booked, according to Airbnb’s IPO filings.
+As of end-September, 10% of Airbnb’s hosts were professional managers, and they accounted for 28% of nights booked, according to Airbnb’s IPO filings.

 Management software platform Uplisting’s CEO Vincent Breslin said hotels and professional managers of multiple properties have asked for the change to make it easier to list across different platforms with one sticker price.